 [insert reasons in as much detail as possible explaining how they were arrived at]

-The Head Teacher or a senior member of staff will contact you shortly to discuss the arrangements to be made for [child’s name] to return to school
+The Head Teacher or a senior member of staff will contact you shortly to discuss the arrangements to be made for your child’s return to school

 [Where a permanent exclusion has not been upheld and reinstatement has been directed insert the next paragraph, omit the subsequent paragraphs and go to “Yours sincerely,”]

 You have the right to apply for the decision to be reviewed by an Independent Review Panel.
-You must set out the reasons for requesting the review in writing. .
+You must set out the reasons for requesting the review in writing.

 If you intend to request a review, please write to: